-Explore there are over 120 species of native plants, including coastal and rainforest plants.
+Explore over 120 species of native plants, including coastal and rainforest plants.

 Bird lovers can monitor over 55 species of birds.
-As well as thirty-five species of sea bird, there are twenty-eight species of forest birds.
+As well as thirty-five species of sea birds, there are twenty-eight species of forest birds.

-Visit the Marineland Melanesia, a small aquarium with sharks and crocodiles and a Melanesian artefact collection.
+Visit the Marineland Melanesia, a small aquarium with sharks, crocodiles, and a Melanesian artefact collection.

-Lifeguards are on duty for your safety; therefore, the best places to swim is in between the flags.
+Lifeguards are on duty for your safety; the best place to swim is between the flags.
 See our Green Island map for details.

 Walk off the Green Island jetty and onto a tropical island paradise.

 While you are on the Island, explore the unique rainforest.
-There are also souvenir shops, restaurants and a cafe.
+There are also souvenir shops, restaurants and a cafes.

-Day visitors also have full use of one of the Island’s swimming pools, a perfect place for a refreshing swim.
+Day visitors also fully use one of the Island’s swimming pools, a perfect place for a refreshing swim.

 - beach umbrellas,